 Point out specifics in story, character, grammar, formatting, etc. that need work.

 If you find yourself having a negative emotional or visceral reaction to the manuscript, stop and consider why.
 Was it word choice, or a trigger for you?
 Explain to the writer that you had a reaction and why—while focusing on telling them in a composed way.
 Understand that everyone will have different emotional experiences while reading, and yours is not the only kind, but if you reacted, others probably will too, and a revision may be necessary.

 If you have a positive emotional reaction, share that with the writer.
 Tell them you laughed, or cried, or felt close to a character.
 An author always enjoys hearing the reader had a connection with the story.

 When possible, provide your feedback in person.
 Face-to-face meetings help with clarity and eliminate misconstrued meanings.
 It gives a chance to develop solutions and encourages discussion.

 As a backup, you may also meet via video chat or phone call, although there’s an emotional connection when physically present together that other means can’t replicate.
 Avoid giving only digital or paper notes without any chance of discussion.

-Allison is a short story author and screenwriter, Allison has been a librarian, production assistant, art director, and coalminer.
+Before becoming a short story author and screenwriter, Allison has been a librarian, production assistant, art director, and coalminer.
 She has diplomas in Cinema, Television, Stage & Radio, and Writing For Children, and is a member of Alberta Romance Writers’ Association (ARWA) and Calgary Society of Independent Filmmakers (CSIF).
 She finds time to write when she can extricate herself from her four kids and their pounding on the bathroom door.

 Read more by Allison Gorner: